So as I said I’m moving to blogspot, here it is: http://vmcomix.blogspot.ca/

 You have to use the target controllers underneath his feet.

-Anonymous asked: Hallo, your animations is best, but i have one question.
+Anonymous said: Hallo, your animations is best, but i have one question.
 How can I give Steave a sword in your hand should be to move simultaneously with the hand?
 Thank you.

 Use the child of constraint. http://cgcookie.com/blender/2011/08/22/animating-a-character-picking-up-an-object/